5 Sights in Jaén, Spain (with Map and Images)

 Show sight on map

-The Iberian oppidum of Puente Tablas, also known as the hill of the main square of Puente Tablas, is an Iberian archaeological site, considered one of the most important at the national level of that period.
-It is located in Puente Tablas, a nucleus belonging to the municipality of Jaén (Spain), in the Eastern Countryside and on the right bank of the Guadalbullón River.
+The Iberian oppidum of Puente Tablas, also known as the hill of the main square of Puente Tablas, is an Iberian archaeological site, considered one of the most important nationally of that period.
+It is located in Puente Tablas, a town belonging to the municipality of Jaén (Spain), in the Eastern Countryside and on the right bank of the Guadalbullón River.
 It currently enjoys legal protection as an Asset of Cultural Interest, with the category of Archaeological Zone.

 Wikipedia: Cerro de la Plaza de Armas de Puente Tablas (ES)